amina-safdar/Brux/README.md

 # Brux
 Brux is the landing page for dental products under a brand of the same name.
-The site uses timeline effects and fixed header changes.
+The site uses fixed header changes, GreenSock (GSAP) timeline effects, scroll effects, and features a logo that follows the user's mouse movements around the page.

 ## URL